-''' Activate the frobnicator.
+Activate the frobnicator.

 The frobnicator was previously inactive and now runs by default.
 This may save the world some day.
 Then, list the bugs you fixed as footers with syntax as shown here.

-The commit message should be one summary line of less than

-74 characters followed by a blank line, and then one or more

-paragraphs describing the change and why it was needed.
+The commit message should be one summary line of less than 70 characters followed by a blank line, and then one or more paragraphs wrapped at 72 characters describing the change and why it was needed.

-This is the message that will be used on the commit when it

-is sqaushed and merged into trunk.
+This is the message that will be used on the commit when it is sqaushed and merged into main.
+If there is a related launchpad bug, specify it at the bottom of the commit message.